-In a global comparison of tungsten projects, the results are thought to be strongly encouraging- among the highest in grade and generally close to surface.
+In a global comparison of tungsten projects, the results from the Fox property, Ridley Creek zone, are thought to be strongly encouraging- among the highest in grade that is close to surface.
 In addition, positive values of zinc, bismuth, indium, gold and silver also occur that are a potential by-product.
+The Ridley Creek zone is one of 7 known surface zones on the property.